ChainAgnostic/CAIPs/caip-browser_extension_provider_communication.md

 An alternative strategy would be for a website to embed its own provider.
 A provider could be offered as a library, to be embedded by the website author.
 This strategy can address all disadvantages of the injected provider approach:
 * If this strategy became widespread enough, it would allow some web extensions to stop asking for write access to all pages.
+  * NOTE: Should mention discovery somewhere since that will require injection still
 * The website author can control when the provider is initialized, and fine-tune performance.
 * No code needs to be injected, so websites would no longer be broken by injected code.
 * The provider library can be published with breaking changes, allowing changes to the API without needing to embed legacy code in each website.